minhtran241/mojo-playground/README.md

 ## Modules and Package

-Mojo provides a packaging system that allows you to organize and compile code libraries into importable files.
-This page introduces the necessary concepts about how to organize your code into modules and packages (which is a lot like Python), and shows you how to create a packaged binary with the [mojo package](https://docs.modular.com/mojo/cli/package.html) command.
+Mojo offers a sophisticated packaging system designed to streamline the organization and compilation of code libraries into easily importable files.
+This guide serves as an introduction to the fundamental concepts of structuring your code into modules and packages, akin to the approach used in Python.
+Furthermore, it provides detailed instructions on crafting a packaged binary using the [mojo package](https://docs.modular.com/mojo/cli/package.html) command.

 ### Modules